0xPolygon/cdk-data-availability/docs/running.md

       - "500"
 ```

-1. Copy/paste this into a new directory, name the file `docker-compose.yml`
+1. Copy/paste the above into a new directory and name the file `docker-compose.yml`
-2. In the same directory, create a file named `config.toml`, in that file, copy/paste the following:
+2. In the same directory, create a file named `config.toml` and copy/paste the following:

 ```toml
 PrivateKey = {Path = "/pk/test-member.keystore", Password = "testonly"} # CHANGE THIS (the password): according to the private key file password